 Working leader and service dogs or leader dogs or leader and service dogs in training are permitted in all areas of a park.

-Pets shall be kept on a leash no greater than six (6) feet in length, under the immediate control of a competent person and not allowed to disrupt or annoy park users.
+Pets shall be kept on a leash under the immediate control of a competent person and not allowed to disrupt or annoy park users.
+All other state laws shall be followed.

 The owner of every animal in the parks shall be responsible for the removal of any fecal matter deposited by his or her animal on public property, public easements, or private property, before leaving the immediate area.